davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-diesel-siphoning-oct-15-2020.md

 ---
-title: dreamed I learned something about fuel siphoning
+title: Dreamed I learned something about fuel siphoning.
 date: 2020-10-15T23:00:00.000Z
 summary: I learned an astonishing fact about Diesel fuel and its alternatives.
 excerpt: I learned an astonishing fact about Diesel fuel and its alternatives.